IgniteUI/help-topics/topics/04_Data-Sources/OLAP/02_Xmla/00_igOlapXmlaDataSource_Overview.md

 [Authentication support](#authentication-support) | The `igOlapXmlaDataSource` supports basic (username and password) authentication.
 [Support of OLAP metadata pre-sets](#support-metadata) | When initialized, the `igOlapXmlaDataSource` downloads the OLAP metadata from the server – available databases, cubes, measure groups, dimensions, etc.
 [Data slices generation](#data-slice-generation) | After hierarchies are assigned as rows/columns, `igOlapXmlaDataSource` generates one or more result axes containing tuples of members from the corresponding hierarchies.
 If measures, too, have been chosen, `igOlapXmlaDataSource` generates a two-dimensional array of value cell objects.
-[Integration with Ignite UI controls](#integration-with-igniteui)|The `igOlapXmlaDataSource` component can feed data to those data visualization controls of Ignite UI that are capable of presenting OLAP data.
+[Integration with %%ProductName%% controls](#integration-with-igniteui)|The `igOlapXmlaDataSource` component can feed data to those data visualization controls of %%ProductName%% that are capable of presenting OLAP data.